ShubhaM-7167424/HTML/README.md

 # HTML
-This is for the basics of javascript
+This is for the basics of HTML